kallisons/MicrobeReminModel_v1.0/README.md

 ------------------
 Acknowledgements
 ------------------
 Ben Marwick and Rahul Biswas vetted this code release.

 Code Release:
 KAS was supported by the Gordon and Betty Moore Foundation, the Alfred P. Sloan Foundation, and the Washington Research Foundation through the eScience Institute at the University of Washington.

 Scientific Research and Code Development:
-KAS was supported by the Carbon Mitigation Initiative at Princeton University which is sponsored by BP and the NOAA Cooperative Institute for Climate Science (NA08OAR4320752).
+This research was supported by the Carbon Mitigation Initiative at Princeton University which is sponsored by BP and the NOAA Cooperative Institute for Climate Science (NA08OAR4320752).